Tax Management India. Com

 X X X X Extracts X X X X

-..... he submission of the income tax returns but accepted the plea of the defence acting on the orders of the Income Tax Authorities.
+..... ad been a delay in the submission of the income tax returns but accepted the plea of the defence acting on the orders of the Income Tax Authorities.
 It seems to have been convinced as well by the contention that there was a practice of offering gifts to political leaders on their birthdays in the State.
 Not only is the ultimate conclusion of the High Court, dehors any independent assessment of the evidence to overturn the categorical finding of the trial court to the contrary, no convincing or persuasive reason is also forthcoming.
 This assumes significance also in view of the state of law that the findings of the Income Tax Authorities/forums are not binding on a criminal court to readily accept the legality or lawfulness of the source of income as mentioned in the income tax returns by an assessee without any semblance of inquisition into the inherent merit of the materials on record relatable thereto.
 Not only this aspect was totally missed by the High Court, no attempt seems to have been made by it to appraise the evidence adduced by the parties in this regard, to come to a self-contained and consummate determination.
-31. These submissions do not appeal to us for the following reasons: (i) First o .....
+31. These submissions do not appeal to us for the following .....

 X X X X Extracts X X X X